my résumé

 I began working for BondLink on October 22, 2018.
 BondLink works in the incredibly esoteric, convoluted industry of public finance and municipal bonds.
 We help muni bond issuers connect with investors.
 I've watched us go through rounds of funding, hires and departures, big changes, and lots of excitement.

 When I joined the team, our tasks were to redesign everything from the ground up--that included 3 existing products.
 Along the way, we've designed completely new products and features, too.
 Because of the growing product suite and bond market participant we cater to, our design team of 2 has split responsibilities and own certain products.
-As of this writing in Q4 2022, we're about to launch our third iteration of my main product, Debt Database.
+In Q4 2022, we launched our third iteration of my main product, Debt Database.
 It also won the 2022 U.S. Fintech Award for Data Initiative of the Year.